Federal Tax AttorneyRespond quickly and effectively to IRS audits and notices.

 Taxpayer Representation Before the IRS

-We make sure you have all of the relevant, up-to-date tax law information and will handle your case with the careful, persistent attention required to advocate for your best interests.
+Mendes Weed, LLP federal tax attorneys will make sure you have all of the relevant, up-to-date tax law information and will handle your case with the careful, persistent attention required to advocate for your best interests.

 If you are interested in learning more about your rights as a taxpayer, read the Federal Taxpayer Bill of Rights.